-Heidi has the opportunity to teach music to children in Guatemala.
-She will be gone for 4 weeks in September/October.
-She is only accepting a few online students at the moment.
-Heidi also teaches two hybrid Weekend College classes for Tarrant County College.
-Heidi has students in 10 different states and across the world, including Africa and China.
-She's been teaching flute, piano, and flute choir since 1980.
+Heidi spends most of her time in Guatemala teaching music to children in the orphanages, but she continues to accept new, online flute and piano students.
+She has students in 10 different states and across the world, including Africa and China.
+Heidi returns to Fort Worth, TX, in the summers to teach at Tarrant County College.
+She's been teaching flute and piano since 1980.
 She has taught flute at New Mexico State University, and at the University of North Texas and Baylor University as a graduate student.
-She was Advertising Editor for the National Flute Association's "Flutist Quarterly" and founded the Albuquerque Flute Association.
+For six years she was the Advertising Editor for the National Flute Association's "Flutist Quarterly."
+She founded the Albuquerque Flute Association with her flute teacher, Frank Bowen in 1984.
 She completed all but her dissertation at the University of North Texas for a Doctorate of Musical Arts in flute performance.
 She arranges music for her students and for flute choir.
-She owns five auxiliary flutes-two alto flutes, an Eb flute, a piccolo, a bass flute and plays on a handmade Brannen-Cooper flute.
-She writes a blog and has had articles published in "Flute Talk" and "Emerson Flute Forum."
+She owns five auxiliary flutes-an Eb flute, a piccolo, a bass flute, two alto flutes, and plays on a handmade Brannen-Cooper flute.
+She has had articles published in "Flute Talk" and "Emerson Flute Forum."
 Heidi is delighted to share her vast knowledge of music with her students.

 Job description includes teaching private flute lessons and classes in Music Appreciation and The Fundamentals of Music.